The intimate bond and therapy success

 As a psychiatrist and psychotherapist for over thirty years, I am often asked why psychotherapy succeeds or fails.
 I am reminded of a story told by one of my supervisors during my training.

-This grissled veteran recounted for us wet-behind-the-ears, budding psychotherapists how he had successfully treated a very troubled young man over a period of a few years.
-When the therapy was ending, the therapist asked the young man what he felt was the most helpful aspect of the therapy.
-He wondered if it was some key insight he had shared with the patient, guidance he had provided, or something else of that sort.
-Somewhat to the therapist’s surprise, the patient responded, “You have kind eyes.”
+This very experienced veteran recounted for us wet-behind-the-ears, budding psychotherapists how he had successfully treated a very troubled young man over a period of a few years.
+When the therapy was ending, the therapist asked the man what he felt was the most helpful aspect of the therapy.
+He wondered if it was some keen insight he had shared with the client, guidance he had provided, or something else of that sort.
+To the therapist’s surprise, the patient responded, “You have kind eyes.”

 It is this fundamental, very human experience that sets the wheels of healing in motion.